Vary Peri: Cake Fairies

 A Female Ice Cream Cake Panda, Ice Cream Sara is a newcomer in the Cake Village who specializes on dried fruits.
 She is very full of enthusiasm and is optimistic and passionate on her work, especially her job but she can get a little homesick.
-On her first appearance, she makes friends with Bibi and later with the rest of the crew.
+On her first appearance, she makes friends with Benetta and later with the rest of the crew.
 Her star sign is Leo.

 Bibi first met her in Episode 21 as she found out she arrived in Cake Village, mistaken it for her hometown: the Ice Cream Village.
 Lyne found out about this and used this to his schemes but failed.
 She is the last person to unlock her Cake Fairy abilities.